Luigi-Rugg95/ProjectSDF/README.md

 5. [requirements.txt](https://github.com/Luigi-Rugg95/ProjectSDF/blob/main/requirements.txt) : this file contains the requirements to be installed before running the script, it has been obtained using the command [pipreqs](https://pypi.org/project/pipreqs/) .

-6. [functions_for_testing.py](https://github.com/Luigi-Rugg95/ProjectSDF/blob/main/functions_for_testing.py) : here are present some functions useful for testing. to run the script:
+6. [functions_for_testing.py](https://github.com/Luigi-Rugg95/ProjectSDF/blob/main/functions_for_testing.py) : here are present some functions useful for testing.

+7. [input](https://github.com/Luigi-Rugg95/ProjectSDF/tree/main/input) : this folder contains all the input in *.png format, the program load them and calculate the sdf for each of them.

+to run the script:

 pip install -r requirements.txt

 run the main, where an input segmentation and grid_finess can be specified

-the output and input are written respectively in output_from_*inputname.txt and *inputname.txt and overwritten at each run
+the output and input are written respectively in output_from_*(inputname).txt and *(inputname).txt and overwritten at each run

 the finess of the grid is also saved in order to be able to plot the shape when